Karl Gratz: World War II

 On 20 May, III.
 Gruppe moved to an airfield at Barwenkowa, approximately 40 km south-southwest of Izium.
 By the end of May 24, Soviet forces opposite Kharkov had been surrounded by German formations, over the next days, Soviet forces attempt to break the encirclement.
 During this combat, Gratz claimed four aerial victories on 26 May over two LaGG-3s and two MiG-1s.
-The next day, he added three further aerial victories to his tally over a LaGG-3 and two MiG-1s.
-On 29 May, his total reached 42 aerial victories when shot down an I-16 and yet another MiG-1.
+The next day, he added three further aerial victories to his tally, a LaGG-3 and two MiG-1s.
+On 29 May, his total reached 42 aerial victories when he shot down an I-16 and yet another MiG-1.
 He received the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 8 June 1942.

+On 26 June, III.
+Gruppe then moved to Bely Kolodez where they stayed until 3 July.
+By this date, Gratz had accumulated 54 aerial victories, making him the sixth most successful fighter pilot of III.
+Gruppe.
 He received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 1 July 1942.
 The presentation was made by Major Hubertus von Bonin.
 Gratz was one of four JG 52 pilots presented with the Knight's Cross that day.
 The other three pilots to receive the distinction that day were Feldwebel Alfred Grislawski, Feldwebel Karl Steffen and Oberleutnant Siegfried Simsch.
-By late 1942 29 more victories had been claimed.